ivw/ezmode-vscode/data/EzModeTutorial.md

 ## Brackets and quotes

 Type a bracket or quote character like `{} () '' ""` to jump to the nearest surrounding one.
-With the caret in that position:
+With the cursor next to the bracket or quote:
 `q`: Select inside the brackets or quotes
 `Q`: Select around the brackets or quotes
+`-`: Remove the brackets or quotes
-`-`: Remove the brackets or quotes and select the contents
+`_`: Remove the brackets or quotes and select the contents

 ```
 exercise(remove, these, arguments)